-The year 1772 saw the first partition of the commonwealth – large portions of territory were taken by Russia, Prussia and Austro-Hungary.
+The year 1772 saw the first partition of the commonwealth – large portions of territory were taken by Russia, Prussia and Austria.
 Countless pages have been written explaining how this came to be, but nevertheless one can point to three main reasons.
 Firstly the extensive damages suffered during the many wars it was involved in the 17th century.
 Then there was the resulting economic crisis.
 Thirdly, there was a lack of political vision often attributed to the cultivation of the commonwealth’s culture of Golden Liberty which inclined the ruling nobility to value personal freedom almost to the point of anarchy.
 Add some neighbours highly interested in your vast Central European territory and you’ve got yourself a problem.

 In 1773, a special parliamentary session inspired by the three foreign powers was held in Warsaw to sanction the partition.
 Arguing that accepting the territorial losses would do less harm than resisting, the Polish-Lithuanian parliament legalised them.
 Among those protesting was Tadeusz Rejtan.
 His dramatic blocking of one of parliament’s doors with his own body was an attempt to stop a key procedure and annul the whole legalisation.
 The scene was described by the writer and philosopher Stanisław Staszic in his 1790 treatise Przestrogi dla Polski (Warning to Poland):

 Indeed, only the decent Rejtan is calling again, imploring, shouting at everybody, so they remember, so they don’t abandon the troubled Poland. (…) He dives into the threshold below the feet of his indifferent brothers.
 There he cries: ‘Trample me, hurt me, when you’re tormenting the country!’